-- § 20-13.1.
+§ 20-13.1.
 Revocation of license of provisional licensee upon conviction of moving violation in connection with accident resulting in personal injury or property damage.-The operator's license of a provisional licensee as defined in G.S.
-20-13 may be suspended by the Department for a period of 60 days upon notice of such licensee's conviction of one motor vehicle moving violation in connection with a motor vehicle accident resulting in personal injury or property damage of more than one hundred dollars (\$100.00).
+20-13 may be suspended by the Department for a period of 60 days upon notice of such licensee's conviction of one motor vehicle moving violation in connection with a motor vehicle accident resulting in personal injury or property damage of more than three hundred dollars (\$300.00).
 Upon suspending any license as herein provided, the Department shall immediately notify the licensee, in writing, and, upon the request of the licensee's parent or guardian or someone standing in loco parentis to the child, afford him an opportunity for a hearing as early as practical within 20 days after receipt of the request in the county wherein the licensee resides or at some other place mutually agreed upon.
 Upon such hearing, the duly authorized agents of the Department may administer oaths and issue subpoenas for the attendance of witnesses and the production of relevant documents and may require reexamination.
 Upon such hearing, the Department may rescind, modify or affirm its order of suspension.
 (1967, c.
 295, s.
-2.) - § 20-14.
-Duplicate licenses.-In the event that an operator's or chauffeur's license is lost or destroyed, or if it is necessary to change the name or address thereon, the person to whom the license is issued may, upon payment of a fee of one dollar (\$1.00) and upon furnishing proof satisfactory to the Department that the license has been lost or destroyed, or that the person's name or address has been changed, obtain a duplicate or substitute license.
-(1935, c.
-52, s.
-9; 1943, c.
-649, s.
-2; 1969, c.
-783, s.
-2.)
+2; 1971, c.
+437.)